rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 fn bewitched() {}
 ```

-When the feature flag is enabled, it is equivalent to:
+When the feature flag is enabled, it expands to:

 ```rust,ignore
 #[sparkles]